Princess Anastasia of Montenegro

 Princess Anastasia Petrović-Njegoš of Montenegro (4 January [O.S.
 23 December 1867] 1868 – 25 November 1935) was the daughter of King Nikola I Petrović-Njegoš of Montenegro (1841–1921) and his wife, Queen Milena (1847–1923).
 Through her second marriage, she became Grand Duchess Anastasia Nikolaevna Romanova of Russia.
-She and her sister "Militza" (Princess Milica), having married Russian royal brothers, were known colloquially as the "Montenegrin princesses" during the last days of Imperial Russia, and may have contributed to its downfall by the introduction of Grigori Rasputin to the Empress Alexandra.
+She and her sister "Militza" (Princess Milica), having married Russian royal brothers, were known colloquially as the "Montenegrin princesses" or the "Black peril" during the last days of Imperial Russia, and may have contributed to its downfall by the introduction of Grigori Rasputin to the Empress Alexandra.

 Life

 Early life

-Princess Anastasia was born in Cetinje, Montenegro, on 4 January 1868, the third child and third daughter of her parents.
-Although named Anastasia at birth, after her paternal grandmother, she was often known Princess Stana Petrovich Njegosh of Montenegro.
-As of the date of her father's assumption of the title and style of Royal Highness in 1900, she became known as Her Royal Highness Princess Stana Petrovich Njegosh of Montenegro.
-She retained her childhood nickname of "Stana" to close relations.
+Princess Anastasia was born in Cetinje, Montenegro, on 4 January 1868, the third child and daughter of King Nicholas I of Montenegro.
+Although named Anastasia at birth after her paternal grandmother, she was often known as Princess Stana Petrovich Njegosh of Montenegro.
+Her father obtained the style of Royal Highness in 1900.
+She retained her childhood nickname of Stana to close relations.

 Anastasia was educated at the Smolny Institute with her older sister, Princess Milica.

 First marriage

-On 28 August n.s., 1889, at the Imperial Russian Palace of Peterhof, Stana married Prince George Maximilianovich of Leuchtenberg (later the Duke of Leuchtenberg.)
-The Duke had previously been married and widowed, with one son, Alexander Georgievich, from his prior marriage to Princess Therese of Oldenburg.
+On 28 August 1889 N.S., at the Imperial Russian Palace of Peterhof, Stana married Prince George Maximilianovich of Leuchtenberg (later the Duke of Leuchtenberg.)
+The Duke had previously been married and widowed, with one son, Alexander Georgievich, from his prior marriage to Therese of Oldenburg.
 The couple had two children: